matus42/TicTacToe/README.md

 * A heartfelt thanks to my mentor, David Bowers, for his invaluable guidance and inspiration.
 * I'm deeply grateful to the Code Institute community, which includes both dedicated students and the supportive staff.
-* Also, a big thank you to my fiance and two small kids for having patience with me during the project
 * A special thank you to my fiancé and our two little ones for their patience and understanding throughout this project.

 ------------------